Elijas/auto-youtube-subscription-playlist/README.md

 1. Opt to receive youtube subscription notifications ("Send updates") to email
 2. Create a label in gmail (used exclusively for the youtube notifications, any name is fine, e.g. `youtube`)
-3. Create a filter in gmail that adds a label to the youtube notifications (e.g. all emails `noreply@youtube.com` with a word `uploaded` in the title)
+3. Create a filter in gmail that adds a label (and perhaps preferably also skips inbox) to the youtube notifications (e.g. all emails `noreply@youtube.com` with a word `uploaded` in the title)

 ### Step 2
 1. Copy both files to your drive: [Document](https://docs.google.com/document/d/12O-p7f6b1lyRlsSKMVEo69wztinsrPBG_s3TRt9rs2Q/copy) and [Sheet](https://docs.google.com/spreadsheets/d/15kvJ-7ERa3iEc5XbYyZ2F6EeOO_i5kduxhHCIBrYSB8/copy)